PGCL1/playlist-downloader/README.md

 ./soundcloud_downloader.py <playlist-url> [desired_downloaded_tracks_amount]
 ```
 - if you're downloading from soundcloud, you can pass this as the `<playlist-url>` param: <br> ```soundcloud.com/<user>/likes```
+- don't forget to give the script permissions, ask AI if you don't know :)

 # todo
 what is important to me is: